juvi21/tinyfep/README.md

 ## 🚀 Future Plans:

-- **Integration with Real MD Engines:** Incorporating tools like GROMACS or CHARMM.
+- **Integration with Real MD Engines:** Incorporating tools like GROMACS or OPENMM.
 - **Support for More Complex SMILES:** Handling aromaticity, ring closures, and branched structures.
 - **Enhanced Error Estimations:** Adopting more sophisticated techniques for error calculations.
 - **CSV Parsing:** 'Cause sometimes you just want your molecular data in neat rows and columns.